Pit River

 Year Around Fishing on Pit River

 The Pit River is one of my favorite rivers in Northern California.
-The river has a thriving population of strong, hard pulling wild rainbow trout which are famous for their voracious and grabby eating habits.
+The river has a thriving population of strong, hard pulling wild rainbow trout which are famous for their aggressive eating habits.
 The Pit is an extremely nutrient rich tailwater fishery hosting a smorgasbord of aquatic and terrestrial insects, crawdads, and small forage fish.

 Anglers can look forward to plenty of solitude and secluded fishing on this river.
 Rarely will we share a parking space or pullout with other anglers.
-Typically, fellow anglers keep on driving and find the next available pullout for parking.
+Typically, fellow anglers keep on driving and find the next available pullout for their own adventure.
 Where else does that happen in California on such a productive wild trout river?

 The “catch” is that the Pit is not a particularly easy river to wade and certainly – not a river for everyone.
 Anglers have to be able to hike, scramble and navigate boulders (both in and out of the water) and basically “work for it” in this rugged canyon in order to gain access to the fishiest places.